lunacys/ATC-8/README.md

 - **Internal memory:** 16KB for OS and game saves
 - **Code:** AASM Assembly Language

+**RAM** and **Video RAM** can be changed at any time.
+The available methods of doing that are listed below.

 **Colors** have alpha, red, green and blue channels.
 Colors can be defined by using hexadecimal notation in format **RRGGBBAA**, where A - alpha channel (FF - completely transparent, 0 - vice versa), R - red channel, G - green channel, B - blue channel.
 Color palette can contain *any* combinations of the channel, but its amount is limited to 64.
 If a color is getting out of bounds, it replaces the first color.
+Colors are stored in the **Video RAM** at range [0x0000]-[0x0080].

 16K of **sprites** can be manually replaced by any other data using configuration.